-If the student is changing from a CST degree to a degree program at Claremont Lincoln University, the student must submit a complete online application and provide necessary supporting documentation as required for the new degree.
-In order to streamline this process as much as possible for existing students, supporting documentation from the student's initial application can be used for the new application, or the student can update any of the supporting documents if desired.
+However, any change to a degree program offered at another institution (i.e., Claremont Lincoln University) requires the student to submit a completely new online application and provide necessary supporting documentation required for the new degree.
+In order to streamline this process for existing students, supporting documentation from the student's initial application can be used for the new application, or the student can update any of the supporting documents if desired.
 Additionally, the student must submit an official transcript of any coursework taken at CST after admission into the initial degree program.